aido-dev/aido/examples/.github/review/example personas/README.md

 3. **Run the review**
    Comment `aido review` on a PR.
-   The AIDO workflow loads your personas and runs a single consolidated review (one LLM call) guided by those roles.
+   The Aido workflow loads your personas and runs a single consolidated review (one LLM call) guided by those roles.
 Applyable code changes are posted as inline PR review suggestions only.

 4. **Keep it reasonable**
    - **Use 3–5 personas.**